Ecwid/security-bug-bounty/README.md

 * Mail system abuse.
 * XSS that requires full control of a http header, such as Referer, Host, etc.
 * User enumeration.
+* There's no "X-Content-Type-Options" HTTP header with nosniff value, which can lead to Content Sniffing.

 ## Ineligible vulnerability types.